cister-labs/ramde2122/readme.md

 ### Evaluation

- * __Final mark__ = Individual Exercises (10%) + Assignments (60%) + Literature Review (30%)
+ * __Final mark__ = Homework (10%) + Individual Exercises (10%) + Assignments (50%) + Literature Review (30%)

+__Homework__ consists of exercises presented in the slides, partially done during the lessons, that should be submitted as a PDF file per week until the end of the following week.
+Marks reflect mainly the effort, i.e., bad resolutions are better than no resolutions.

-__Individual Exercises__ are to be developed individually.
-These exercises are included in the lecture slides, some of which will be done during lessons.
-Marks will reflect mainly the effort, and the feedback will be provided during the practical lessons.
+__Individual Exercises__ are to be developed individually, and submitted as a single PDF report, covering mainly logic deduction.
+Feedback will be given online on request, and marked at the end of the unit.

-__Assignments__ are either individual (A1) or to be developed by teams of 4 students (A2 and A3).
+__Assignments__ are to be developed by teams of 4 students.
 Each team has a dedicated `git` repository that will contain the software artefacts and a report for each assignment.
 Most work is expected to be done within the practical lessons.
 Feedback will be provided within 2 weeks after each submission deadline, and marked only at the end of the unit.

 __Literature Review__ is to be developed by the same groups of 4 students, and consists of a written _critical_ review of maximum 4 pages using a LaTeX template that will be made available.
 The review will be presented in an oral presentation, and the review will be partial evaluated by peers.